AnjayGoel/anjaygoel.github.io/src/content/post/WIP.md

 ---
-title: "WIP"
+title: "How do domains work?"
 publishDate: 2024-11-01 19:30:00 +0530
 tags: [ til, internet, dns, cloudflare ]
-description: "WIP               "
+description: "Deep dive into how domains and DNS work"
 draft: true
 ---

 I recently moved this blog from GitHub to its own domain, and I was surprised to see how streamlined and fast the whole process was.
-It barely took me 30 minutes to set up everything.
-Cloudflare did most of the heavy-lifting for me.
+It barely took me 30 minutes to set up everything wit Cloudflare doing most of the heavy-lifting.
 Since then, I've been fiddling with the Cloudflare dashboard, its online glossary and other resources to understand how it all works.
 Unsurprisingly, there is a lot going on under the hood.
 So, I am writing this to summarize what I've learned so far.